Infrared Saunas: What the Research Actually Shows

 When you're already sick: the fever question

-Using infrared during an active illness requires careful differentiation.
-For mild cold symptoms without fever, some sources suggest a short, lower-temperature session (in the range of 110 to 115°F) may ease body aches and sinus pressure, provided hydration is thorough before, during, and after.
-At fever above 100.4°F (38°C), infrared sauna use should be avoided.
-Adding external heat to an already febrile state risks dehydration and cardiovascular strain, and attempting to "sweat out" an infection can accelerate fluid loss to a dangerous degree.
-Chest infections, deep exhaustion, and active systemic symptoms are contraindications, not treatment opportunities.
-Cleveland Clinic confirms that no large clinical trials support infrared as a cure for colds, and the evidence for cold symptom relief specifically is still preliminary.
+Using infrared during active illness requires careful distinction.
+For mild cold symptoms without fever, some sources suggest brief, lower-temperature sessions may ease body aches and sinus pressure, provided thorough hydration before, during, and after.
+Above a 100.4°F (38°C) fever, infrared should be avoided.
+Adding external heat to an already-febrile state risks dehydration and cardiovascular strain; attempting to "sweat out" an infection accelerates dangerous fluid loss.
+Chest infections, profound exhaustion, and active systemic symptoms are contraindications, not treatment opportunities.
+Cleveland Clinic confirms there are no substantial clinical trials supporting infrared as a cold cure, and cold symptom relief evidence remains preliminary.

 COVID: a context-dependent answer